TheChymera/LabbookDB/README.rst

 -------------

 LabbookDB is designed to organize complex wet work data.
-We publish example input to generate a relationship-rich database in a separate repository, `log_ex <https://bitbucket.org/TheChymera/log_ex>`_.
+We publish example input to generate a relationship-rich database in a separate repository, `demolog <https://bitbucket.org/TheChymera/demolog>`_.

 Dependencies
 ------------